shortlink-org/shortlink/boundaries/billing/currency/src/usecases/load_exchange_rates/README.md

    - If the data is not in the cache, the service sends a request to **Bloomberg** or **Yahoo** to fetch the current exchange rates.
    - Upon receiving the data from the subscription, the rates are stored in both the **Cache** and the **Rate Database** for future requests.

-3. **Scheduled Updates (via Cron Job)**:
-   A **cron** job runs at predefined intervals (e.g., every hour) to proactively refresh exchange rate data from the **Bloomberg** and **Yahoo** APIs, ensuring the cache and database are populated with up-to-date rates.
-This reduces the need to hit the APIs for every user request and ensures the system is ready for future requests.

 4. **Update System**:
    The service updates the **Cache** and **Rate Database** with the latest exchange rate data.
 This ensures that subsequent requests for the same currency pair can be quickly fulfilled from the cache, reducing load on external data providers.